-It has long been said that dogs are "man's best friend!"
-Now we can also say they are "woman's best friend" because they are being placed on the front lines of detecting early stage ovarian cancer, one of the most deadly cancers among women!
+I’m sure you have heard the saying that dogs are “man’s best friend!”
+However, we can also say that dogs are “woman’s best friend.”
+Dogs are on the front lines detecting early-stage ovarian cancer, one of the most deadly cancers among women!

-Dogs' astonishing sense of smell and their unique ability to work so cooperatively with researchers and doctors enable them to do what the most advanced modern medical technology cannot do... sniff out ovarian cancer at the very earliest stages!
+Dogs' extraordinary sense of smell and their unique ability to work cooperatively with researchers and doctors enable them to do what the most advanced modern medical technology cannot do.
+Sniff out ovarian cancer at the very earliest stages!

-Ovarian cancer has been dubbed the "silent killer" because it has no obvious symptoms and it cannot be detected in systematic screenings until the cancer is quite advanced.
+Ovarian cancer is a "silent killer" because it has no apparent symptoms, and it cannot be detected in systematic screenings until the cancer is quite advanced.

-For these reasons, about eighty percent of women with ovarian cancer are not diagnosed until their cancer is in the advanced stages.
-By this time, it is too late for successful treatment and the death rate is very high.
+For these reasons, about eighty percent of women with ovarian cancer fail to get diagnosed until their cancer is in the advanced stages.
+Which is too late for successful treatment, and the death rate is very high.

-In rare cases when ovarian cancer is detected in the early stage, the long-term survival rate of those who have it skyrockets to ninety percent, i.e. ninety out of one hundred women with ovarian cancer could be saved if it could be caught in the early stages!
+In rare cases, when doctors detect ovarian cancer in the early stage, the long-term survival rate of those who have it skyrockets to ninety percent.
+That means ninety out of one hundred women with ovarian cancer (if caught early) have the chance to be saved!

-A long-term research study was started in 2013 at the University of Pennsylvania School of Veterinary Medicine to determine if dogs can be trained to detect with accuracy when a woman has early stage ovarian cancer.
+A long-term research study was started in 2013 at the University of Pennsylvania School of Veterinary Medicine to determine if they can train dogs to detect with accuracy when a woman has early-stage ovarian cancer.

-One of the stars of the research project, a handsome German Shepherd named Tsunami, will be featured on a show called “Life at Vet U” airing on the cable station, Animal Planet, this Saturday at 10 p.m.
+One of the research project stars, a handsome German Shepherd named Tsunami, will be featured on a show called “Life at Vet U” airing on the cable station Animal Planet this Saturday at 10 p.m.
 (October 1, 2016).
 If you don't catch it on the first run, maybe you can catch it on a re-run.